AndrewKeYanzhe/render-hdr-image-metal/README.md

 Works on macOS Sequoia but not Sonoma

 -  Shows HDR AVIF using metal
 -  Current bug: EXC_BAD_ACCESS happens randomly after a while, on 8 GB Macbook Air.
 Issue cannot be replicated on MBP 16 M1 Pro with 32 GB RAM.
+Very hard to debug and fix

 # original readme